-- 3) The Company did not have any charges or satisfaction which were yet to be registered with ROC beyond the statutory period. - 4) The Company did not have any transaction which had not been recorded in the books of account that had been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - 5) The Company do not hold any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - 6) Quarterly return (refer note 16) filed by the Company for borrowings from banks or financial institutions. - 7) The Company is not declared as willful defaulter by any bank or financial Institution or other lender.
+- 3) The Company did not have any charges or satisfaction which were yet to be registered with ROC beyond the statutory period. - 4) The Company did not have any transaction which had not been recorded in the books of account that had been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - 5) The Company do not hold any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - 6) Monthly & Quarterly return (refer note 17) filed by the Company for borrowings from banks or financial institutions. - 7) The Company has not granted any Loans or Advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013,) either severally or jointly with any other person. - 8) The Company has not revalued any of its Property, Plant and Equipment during the year.